We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 Operation of the Board of Directors

-Cement Sales Price Policy | Reports on details and status of sales price revisions |
+| Cement sales price policy | Reports on details and status of sales price revisions |

-Strengthening Plants and Quarry Facilities | Upgrade of manufacturing facilities and limestone quarry development |
+| Strengthening plant and mining facilities | Report on the status of safety initiatives Upgrade of manufacturing facilities and limestone quarry development |

-Carbon Neutrality | Confirmation of progress on initiatives |
+| Carbon neutrality | Confirmation of progress on initiatives |

-Other |
+| Other |

 ・Promotion of sustainability management

-・Compliance with the Corporate Governance Code (evaluation of the effectiveness by the entire Board of Directors)
+・Compliance with the Corporate Governance Code

 ・Dialogue with institutional investors and shareholders